Conceived and directed by Novi_sad

 - Tracks 2, 4 produced at home studio, Ancient Olympia, Greece.

-» In Greek mythology, the Sirens were three dangerous women with the head of a female and the body of a bird, who lived on an island called Sirenum scopuli.
+» In Greek mythology, the Sirens were three dangerous women with the head of a female and the body of a bird, who lived on an island called Sirenum Scopuli.
 All locations were surrounded by cliffs and rocks.
 Seamen who sailed near were decoyed by the Sirens enchanting music and voices to shipwreck on the rocky coast.
 With the irresistible charm of their song they lured mariners, although they were not sea deities.
 They were mantic creatures knowing both the past and the future.
 Their song took effect at midday, in a windless calm.
 The end of that song is death.
 It has been suggested that, with their feathers stolen, their divine nature kept them alive, but unable to provide for their visitors, who starved to death by refusing to leave.

 Crashes are substantial and lingering.
 To be considered a crash, the market decline must be evidenced as a 20% drop in an index’s total value.
-The stock markets have the kind of cybernetic properties of biological systems and other complex phenomena which can be studied in the same way as biological systems.
+The stock markets have the kind of cybernetic properties of biological systems and other complex phenomena, which can be studied in the same way as biological systems.
 This tends to give rise to a sense that the market is somehow a natural expression of some fundamental forces.

-There is no numerically-specific definition of a crash but the term commonly applies to steep double-digit percentage losses in a stock market index over a period of several days.
+There is no numerically specific definition of a crash, but the term commonly applies to steep double-digit percentage losses in a stock market index, over a period of several days.
 Crashes are often distinguished from bear markets by panic selling and abrupt, dramatic price declines.
 Bear markets are periods of declining stock market prices that are measured in months or years.
 While crashes are often associated with bear markets, they do not necessarily go hand in hand.

 The crash functions as a constantly evolving archive of the many meanings, thoughts and translations that it gathers along the way.
 Sometimes there are explosions of money and sometimes there are famines.
 The movement of the stocks is based on calculated correlations between the histories of each stock and those of its near neighbours.

 On the whole, the great stock market crash can be much more readily explained than the depression that followed it.
-And among the problems involved in assessing the causes of depression none is more intractable than the responsibility to be assigned to the stock market crash.
+And among the problems involved in assessing the causes of depression, none is more intractable than the responsibility to be assigned to the stock market crash.

 The market is a natural expression of the particular artificial world model that it embodies.
-Feeding the commissioned tracks with massive streams of financial information has been a great challenge for me.
-Obviously, the amount of numbers I faced up was huge.
-But, I chose to use the most rapid and long dicreases of indexes and percentages as well as the most detailed statistics and other elements related to time.
-I stimulated the stock market’s operating time with the length of it’s track.
-Timewise, the final audio piece has a stimulated connection with the running time of each crash, whether it took place during a single day or when it lasted longer.
+Feeding the commissioned tracks with massive streams of financial information was a great challenge.
+Obviously, the amount of numbers was enormous, but the most rapid and long decreases of indexes and percentages were used, as well as the most detailed and prolific statistics and other elements related to time.

-In that part, I used again some information from the initial analysis on recordings to check out ‘where’ in these sounds [earthquake vibrations, sounds from electronic stethoscopes, sounds from Titan’s atmosphere...] the most intense action was taking place and what sort of ‘action’ that was.
-For instance –and in simple words- if the Sonogram analysis showed me that there is a very ‘vigorous’ action in the left part of the waveform from earthquake vibration recordings, I worked on the track by considering this and I transfomed it on the audio track’s left part of the waveform, working in detail with the precise ‘position’ of each sound, its ‘movements’, the frequency range etc. The sounds I used were not a single manipulation.
-Various values have been manipulated to the final result.
-I didn’t use any external input and I didn’t add any sound other than the original audio.
-The final tracks have been manipulated and every sound that occurs ‘pre-existed’ in the original composition and it has been ‘unfolded’ and performed by using the previously described methods.
+At the third stage, some information from the initial analysis on the recordings had been applied again, to check out where in these sounds (earthquake vibrations, sounds from electronic stethoscopes, sounds from Titan’s atmosphere etc.) the most intense action was taking place; and what sort of action that was.
+For instance, if the Sonogram analysis showed that there is a vigorous action on the left part of the waveform from the earthquake vibration recordings, the commissioned track was manipulated by considering and applying this to the track’s left part of the waveform, working in detail with the precise position of each sound, its dimensional movements, the frequency range etc. There was no use of any external input and there was no additional sounds other than the source audio.
+All the new born sounds had been generated through this process from the previously existed tracks and the re-synthesis of the tracks is strictly based on each commissioned track.

-“Wall Street, in these matters, is like a lovely and accomplished woman who must wear black cotton stockings, heavy woollen underwear, and parade her knowledge as a cook because, unhappily, her supreme accomplishment is as a harlot.”
+“Wall Street, in these matters, is like a lovely and accomplished woman who must wear black cotton stockings, heavy woollen underwear, and parade her knowledge as a cook because, unhappily, her supreme accomplishment is as a harlot”.

-More »©2005-10 Novi_sad.
+©2005-24 Novi_sad.
 All Rights Reserved. novi-sad [at] novi-sad [dot] net

-Site Credits: Wordpress theming and design by Novi_sad + Thepersonwhodidthis
+Site Credits: Theming and design by Novi_sad